RamBITS-AI/ArtificialNeuralNetwork/README.md

     Ramachandran C - M.Tech Student of Snehanshu Saha Sir in BITS Pilani

 # Pyano - A Deep Neural Network Framework
-An artificial neural network that utilizes back propagation for training.
+An deep artificial neural network that utilizes back propagation for training.
 It has a total of 5  layers of neurons.
-The hidden layers have 4 each, the input layer has 3 and the output layer has 6 neurons.
+The hidden layers have 4 each, the input layer has 3 and the output layer has 6 neurons (as per the number of distinct classes in the given dataset).

 # Deep Neural Network
 The Layers in the Neural Network consist of: